jigyasha-rjb/MeshSpace/README.md

 - 🛜 **Decentralized Communication** — No servers, no intermediaries.
 - ⚡ **Fast & Lightweight** — Rust-powered with efficient terminal UI.
 - 🔐 **Private by Design** — Local-only chat with no central logging.
-- 🧪 **Hackable & Extensible** — A great base to explore P2P, gossip protocols, or TUI development.
+- 🧪 **Extensible** — A great base to explore P2P, gossip protocols, or TUI development.

 ## 3. Tech Stack